Ice vs Heat for Treating Your Meniscus Injury

 Warm it Up At Home

 Use a Knee T•Shellz Wrap® for 15 to 20 minutes at least half an hour before stretching your knee.
-A T•Shellz Wrap® will promote Blood Circulation Boost (Blood Circulation Boost) - a therapy that will increase the blood flow to your meniscus while warming up and relaxing your injured tissue.
-Blood Circulation Boost will make your soft tissue fibers more elastic and pliable, allowing for more ease of movement while you are stretching and/or exercising.
+A T•Shellz Wrap® will promote Circulation Boost (Circulatory Boost) - a therapy that will increase the blood flow to your meniscus while warming up and relaxing your injured tissue.
+Circulatory Boost will make your soft tissue fibers more elastic and pliable, allowing for more ease of movement while you are stretching and/or exercising.

 Step 2 - Stretch Your Knee